rehierl/abstract-properties/02-x-mathematics/_notes.md

 graph theory seems to focus on edges
 - disconnected vertices (seem) to get (mostly) ignored
 - e.g. the (standard) definition of a complement graph

+# tree order

+Note that the DOM specification treats the "tree order" description as being synonymous to the "pre-order node order" (i.e. the doctree's pre-order trace of nodes).
+That is, the DOM spec uses that description to refer to a total node order, which is more than just misleading.